Effective Date: January 1, 2023

 - to mitigate the risk of identity theft,

-- in the event of an emergency or imminent threat to life or property,
+- to address an emergency or imminent threat to life or property,

 - to meet regulatory requirements and applicable laws,